Request a free callback

 98% of our Clinical & Medical Negligence Claims are funded by a No Win, No Fee agreement, which is formally called a Conditional Fee Agreement.
 This means there is no financial risk to you.

 First we need to know the details about what happened to you, then a No Win, No Fee Clinical Negligence Solicitor will assess your claim, and determine how successful your claim is likely to be.
 This service is 100% free of charge.

 You can claim compensation for pain and suffering as well as any additionally incurred expenses such as more medical treatment or loss of earnings.

 Slater and Gordon Lawyers can offer immediate representation and rehabilitation support anywhere in the UK.
-We offer home and/or hospital visits particularly for people who cannot visit one of our offices in Newcastle, London, Manchester, Ashton-Under Lyne, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.
+We offer home and/or hospital visits particularly for people who cannot visit one of our offices in London, Manchester, Watford, Liverpool, Chester, Birmingham, Sheffield, Cardiff, Edinburgh, Cambridge, Milton Keynes, Preston, Wakefield and Wrexham.

 Call our Clinical Negligence Solicitors for a free consultation on freephone 0800 916 9049 or contact us online and we will call you.

 Our UK contact centre is open 24 hours, 365 days a year.

 Like all surgical operations, there are some general risks which your cosmetic surgeon should have explained to you before the surgery took place.
 These include the risk of infection and you may also suffer from: